-An impairment loss is charged to "Impairment losses" in the statements of income in the year in which it arises.
+An impairment loss is charged to Impairment losses - net in the statement of income in the year in which it arises.
 A previously recognized impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation and amortization, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in the statements of income.
-After such a reversal, any depreciation and amortization expense is adjusted in future years to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining life.
+Such reversal is recognized in the statement of income.
+After such a reversal, any depreciation and amortization expense are adjusted in future years to allocate the asset's revised carrying amount, less any residual value, on a systematic basis over its remaining life.